axrt/CourseraCleanData/README.md

 The resulting tidy dataset has 180 rows and 68 rows, each row contains mean values per subject per each variable.
 Finally, the tidy dataset is saved to samsung.csv (by default).

-It is also possible to plot the data with `plot.tidy()` function, which will save a barplot to "plot.pdf" (or any other name given in `file` parameter).
+It is also possible to plot the data with `plot.tidy(tidy.data)` function, which will save a barplot to "plot.pdf" (or any other name given in `file` parameter).
 See below.